Show your team how much you care with letters of appreciation for employees. We've got 5 sample letters to inspire you.

 Best regards, Jessy

 For just the cost of some stationary and 5 minutes of your time, you can show genuine appreciation for the hard work of your employees.
-Why not send out a few letters recognizing your employees efforts and rewarding your team members for the extra mile they put in?
+Why not send out a few letters of appreciation recognizing your employees efforts and rewarding your team members for the extra mile they put in?
+And if you're interested in more employee engagement ideas, here's 9 employee engagement activites to boost motivation.

 "Customizable to your requirements"